 Contact a Speeding Ticket Defense Attorney in Bath today to discuss the possible penalties associated with your speeding ticket.

 When people consider the consequences of speeding tickets, they consider a fine and points being added to their driving record.
 Unfortunately, many cities have their own code or local laws that often increase minor speeding tickets a much more serious offense.

 For example, a typical speeding ticket under the Ohio Revised Code is a minor misdemeanor.
 A conviction of a minor misdemeanor results in a fine and (often) points on your driving record.
 Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
 These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a jail sentence!

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Attorneys in Bath, Ohio, 44210.
+Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Defense Lawyers in Bath, Ohio, 44210.